 Does your employer require you to do some traveling using your own car?
 Federal tax law allows you to claim a deduction for the business mileage if you're not reimbursed for the expense.

-If you work for an employer who requires you do some traveling using your own car, federal tax law allows you to claim a deduction for the business mileage if you’re not reimbursed for the expense.
+For tax years prior to 2018, if you work for an employer who requires you do some traveling using your own car, federal tax law allows you to claim a deduction for the business mileage if you’re not reimbursed for the expense.
 Even when you do receive a reimbursement or allowance, it’s still possible to take a deduction depending on the type of reimbursement policy used by your employer.

 Calculating work-related mileage